 Lastly, in Section \ref{section: lattices} we construct examples of contact $1$-Lefschetz solvmanifolds.
-They come in three kinds: the first ones (in Section \ref{section: semisimple case}) are also $2$-Lefschetz, and the second and third ones (in Section \ref{section: nonsemisimple case} and Section \ref{section: BG case}, respectively) are never $2$-Lefschetz.
-This is achieved by showing that the contactization of some of the Lie algebras the authors studied in \cite{AG1} and in \cite{AG2}, and also one appearing in \cite[Example 3]{BG2}, admit lattices; moreover, all examples are of completely solvable type, and thus the Lefschetz condition on the corresponding solvmanifolds follows from the properties of their Lie algebras.
+This is one of the main contributions of this article, since, to the best of our knowledge, examples of 1-contact manifolds are scarce.
+Our examples come in three kinds: the first ones (in Section \ref{section: semisimple case}) are also $2$-Lefschetz, and the second and third ones (in Section \ref{section: nonsemisimple case} and Section \ref{section: BG case}, respectively) are never $2$-Lefschetz.
+We obtain them by showing that the contactization of some of the Lie algebras the authors studied in \cite{AG1} and \cite{AG2}, and also one appearing in \cite[Example 3]{BG2}, admit lattices; moreover, all examples are of completely solvable type, and thus the Lefschetz condition on the corresponding solvmanifolds follows from the properties of their Lie algebras.